BBC Radio Orchestra: History

 When the BBC Radio Popular Music department was formed in the early 1960s, it inherited both the BBC Revue Orchestra and the BBC Variety Orchestra.
 The Revue Orchestra started life as the BBC Television Orchestra in 1936, founded and conducted by Hyam Greenbaum.
 There were 28 players.
 It was disbanded in September 1939 on the outbreak of war, but Greenbaum used a nucleus of its players to form the BBC Revue Orchestra, playing light variety music for BBC radio from its base in Bangor, North Wales.
 Harry Rabinowitz was its conductor between 1953 and 1960.
 The BBC Variety Orchestra was formed in 1934 with Kneale Kelly as its first conductor until 1936, when Charles Shadwell took over for a decade.
 Rae Jenkins succeeded Shadwell in 1946.

 The two ensembles had similar instrumentation and virtually duplicated each other's outputs, so the department immediately began to investigate their possible amalgamation.
 Michael Standing, the then head of sound broadcasting at the BBC, suggested creating an orchestra that would form a flexible pool of players that could be used for various combinations.
 The complete listing of the proposed combinations which could be formed out of the 56 musicians who were to make up the new orchestra, comprised, in addition to the full "A" orchestra, no fewer than 10 separate combinations across four groups, B, C, D and E.

 On 9 September 1964, Mark White (Organiser, Popular Music Services) produced what was possibly the smallest memo ever sent within the BBC, with the subject "New Aeolian Hall Orchestra", stating definitively that "It has now been decided that the title of the New Aeolian Hall Orchestra will be The Radio Orchestra.
-Unfortunately the effect was spoilt by the insertion in red ink of the word New between The and Radio !
+In between the words "the" and "orchestra", the word "new" had been written in red ink, spoiling the effect of the new name.
 The orchestra made its first broadcast as part of the BBC Light Programme show Sunday Best on 18 October 1964.
 It continued to be billed as the New Radio Orchestra until the end of 1965.